What are GIPAs?

 How much time are students expected to dedicate to the scheme?

 The contract asks students to dedicate a minimum of 1 hour a week on average.
 However, if students feel that they want to dedicate more time, then they can do at their discretion and in agreement with their team.

 If you are looking to get the GIPA role on your HEAR, you will need to also attend three additional skills workshops and complete a reflective activity.
 Find out more about the HEAR requirements for this role here.

 The role will be advertised via email and on Twitter and Facebook at the beginning of the academic year.
 Please check out the advert to find out how to apply.
 Students can also download the following documents:

 How do departments sign up for a GIPA?

-Just contact us.
-Students are hired at the beginning of the scheme and after a one day training session, will be paired to teams who have requested student help.
+Just contact us – students are hired at the beginning of the programme and after a one-day training session, will be paired with teams who have requested student help.